Two-sample Test using Projected Wasserstein Distance: Problem Setup

 Denote by $\hat{\mu}_n$ and $\hat{\nu}_m$ the empirical distributions constructed from i.i.d. samples from $\mu$ and $\nu$:

-Given collected samples $x^n$ and $y^m$, a non-parametric two-sample test is usually constructed based on some measures quantifying the probability distance between corresponding empirical distributions.
-A typical example of such measure is the integral probability metric~(IPM). \begin{definition} Given two distributions ${\mu}$ and ${\nu}$, define the integral probability metric as
+Given collected samples $x^n$ and $y^m$, a non-parametric two-sample test is usually constructed based on IPMs, which quantify the discrepancy between the associated empirical distributions. \begin{definition}[Integral Probability Metric] Given two distributions ${\mu}$ and ${\nu}$, define the integral probability metric as

 \end{definition}

 Denote by $W$ the $1$-Wasserstein distance for quantifying the distance between two probability distributions: